Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Footstool Disaster

 Fast forward a few months, and I was knee-deep in my first project—a humble footstool.
 But man, I quickly learned that cheap wood, no matter how “rustic” they claim it is, can lead to some rustic failures.
-I went to the local home improvement store and snagged some pine, thinking it would be simple.
+I went to the local home improvement store and snagged some , thinking it would be simple.
 It smelled sweet when I cut it, like fresh sawdust infused with a sugar cane breeze.
 But boy, was I in for a ride.

-I had my trusty miter saw—God bless that thing—along with a hammer and some nails.
+I had my trusty miter saw—God bless that thing—along with a hammer and some finishing nails.
 I measured twice, and then without thinking, cut once.
 Classic blunder.
 I lifted the pieces, thinking, “Yeah, I’m a master craftsman now!”
 But they didn’t fit at all.
 I almost lost my mind when I realized I’d cut the lengths all wrong.
 I figured, “What the heck, maybe I could just make it a little wonky.”
 I laughed, really, or maybe it was desperation disguised as humor.

 After a couple of re-cuts, I had this crazy-looking assembly, and I still thought I could make it work.
 I painted it, thinking a good coat of teal would fix anything—but nah, that teal just highlighted my mistakes.
 I remember sitting there with my coffee, staring at this blob of mismatched angles, feeling like I had created a piece that would belong in a rejection pile at a craft fair.